rovaughn/platform-docs/platform/manual/auth/authentication/providers/email.rst

   session.
 This is null because at this point the email verification is pending, hence no session is created for the user.

-* ``hasura_roles``  is an list of all roles assigned to the user.
+* ``hasura_roles``  is a list of all roles assigned to the user.

-* ``hasura_id``  is the hasura identifier of the user.
+* ``hasura_id``  is the Hasura identifier of the user.

-Verifying Email
+Verifying email
 ~~~~~~~~~~~~~~~

-To verify the email address upon signup, Hasura Auth will send an email with a
+To verify the email address upon signup, Hasura auth will send an email with a
 unique token to the user's email address.
 The email template can be configured
 in your project inside ``conf/auth.yaml``.
 The email template must include the
 complete verification link along with the ``token`` parameter.